 Communities@Work, Galilee School is a registered, independent secondary school designed specifically for disengaged and vulnerable young people in years 7-10 in the ACT and surrounding areas for whom the mainstream schooling environment has struggled to deliver positive learning outcomes.
 Galilee School offers a supportive and flexible learning program that aims to meet the individual needs of students.
-The school operates 2 campuses in Canberra.

 About the role

 Galilee School is a growing, dynamic school seeking a number of new staff members to join our highly trained and committed team in 2020.
 Your flexibility, outstanding behaviour management and team work skills will be a critical part of this role.
 Knowledge of trauma-informed practices and positive behaviour management or willingness to learn about these would be essential.
 Registered teachers with Primary and/or Secondary experience would be suitable for these roles.

 Applicants are required to submit an application letter, outlining their suitability for the positions, to a maximum of 2 pages plus submit a current resume.

 - Act as a representative for the organisation at all times by adhering to the vision, mission, and philosophy of the organisation

 - Plan, prepare and deliver quality and effective teaching and learning programs which are consistent with the Australian Professional Standards for Teachers and relevant syllabi, curriculum, policies, work programs and educational trends

 - Maintain teaching competency and currency of knowledge of relevant curriculum programs required by the school or other relevant statutory authorities

 - Assist in the preparation of Individual Learning Plans [ILPS] for students in collaboration with the Head of Teaching and Learning

 - Assess students [diagnostic, formative and summative] for development, feedback and reporting purposes